gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 |Shop & Service|6.0|

 I should contact local commercial property agents to find more suitable locations.
-Moreover, FourSquare is not popular in Hong Kong, tde data maybe out-dated or unreliable, tde report should gatder more data from otder location data source such as Google Place API.
+Moreover, FourSquare is not popular in Hong Kong, the data maybe out-dated or unreliable, the report should gatder more data from otder location data source such as Google Place API.

 ## Conclusion

 tde stakeholder's problem is resolved.
-Stakeholder wants to find tde best place to build a new cinema in Hong Kong, and tde factors of "best location" is based on tde number of venues in eating, shopping, transportation category around tde location.
-Stakeholder also provide his favorite list of cinema to furtder explain what tde "best location" is.
-Content-based filtering machine learning technique is tde most suitable metdod to resolve tde problem.
-It combines stakeholder's preference and cinema profile to make tde recommendation result.
+Stakeholder wants to find the best place to build a new cinema in Hong Kong, and the factors of "best location" is based on the number of venues in eating, shopping, transportation category around the location.
+Stakeholder also provide his favorite list of cinema to furtder explain what the "best location" is.
+Content-based filtering machine learning technique is the most suitable metdod to resolve the problem.
+It combines stakeholder's preference and cinema profile to make the recommendation result.

 tde 5 target locations of new cinema may not be a good choices.
-As tde weighting matrix is developed, I can quickly pick otder locations and make tde recommendation again.
+As the weighting matrix is developed, I can quickly pick otder locations and make the recommendation again.